Norm Augustinus: Personal life

+Augustinus writes daily and performs his stand-up comedy routine regularly.
+He has written two novels, Cats and Dogs was published on March 10, 2017 and Bedbadger was released January 21, 2013.

-On August 26, 2015 while driving through Michigan, Augustinus saw a Jeep Cherokee lose control and roll over several times off I-75.
+On August 26, 2015, while driving through Michigan, Augustinus saw a Jeep Cherokee lose control and roll over several times off I-75.
 Augustinus ran to the car and pulled two children from the smoking, overturned vehicle.
-On October 9, 2015, Augustinus was nominated for the prestigious Carnegie Hero Medal.
+Augustinus was nominated for the Carnegie Hero Medal for his heroic act.